synle/restapi-typescript-decorators/README.md

 #### Type casting your response type
 Sometimes it might be useful to cast / parsing the json object in the response to match certain object type.
 We can do so with this library using this approach.

-First define a custom interface
+Then RestClient class will look something like this
 ```
+import { RestClient, RestApi, RequestBody, PathParam, QueryParams, ApiResponse } from 'restapi-typescript-decorators';

+// First define a custom interface
 // interface for request
 interface NumberPair {
   a: number;